 This horse's natural mohawk interferes wtih proper bridle fit, until the path is cleared.

-You can use scissors (the safety variety to avoid unnecessary stabbings of horse and human please.)
+You can use scissors (the safety variety of scissors to avoid unnecessary stabbings of horse and human please.)
 You can also use clippers.
 For either method, notice where the bridle and/or halter sits on your horse’s head.
 Be sure to have it fastened up as you would to ride or handle your horse.
 The bridle will change fit as the pieces are connected and tightened.
 Then move the leather out of the way and clip, or note the distance, undo the tack, and then clip.